 “We take guests from their vehicle and we sweep them down into the forest into this little valley and up to their accommodation,” Glen Oro chief experience officer Luke Sedgwick says of the farm’s glamping experience.
-“They enter this little hidden village in the forest, and it puts people into this semi-surreal environment.
+“They enter this little village in the woods, and it puts people into this semi-surreal environment.

 Guests can choose to cook for themselves, or they can have brunch or charcuterie boxes prepared by Chopped Canada champion Chef Melanie Robinson, owner of local restaurant Eclectic Café, delivered straight to their door.
 For an even more luxurious option, guests can have local Chef Paul of Laforet Catering join them at their firepit to prepare a private meal of their choosing.

 “He’s doing tomahawk steaks, he’s making dough and putting it on the fire to make flatbreads, he’s charring swiss chard over the coals, it’s incredible,” Sedgwick says.

 Guests can take part in boutique horseback riding trail rides in private or small groups.
 Trail rides can be booked for day visitors or as a package deal for glamping guests.
 Riders get a basic horsemanship lesson and the chance to ride through the farm’s fields and forests.

 In the development phase, Sedgwick turned to the Orillia Area Community Development Corp.
 (CDC) for advice on how to turn his idea into reality.